katholiek-onderwijs-vlaanderen/sri-client/README.md

     * commonReference: If a referencing resource is not referencing directly to the given resource but they are related to each other because they are referencing to the same resource.
 For example for the educationalprogrammedetails/locations which have to keep up to date with the organisationalunits/locations referencing the same phisicalLocation (and the same organisational unit).
     * parameters: optional parameters to filter on the references.
     * options: an options object that will be passed on as a parameter to the sriClient.getAll function.
+If an error occurs when hanling a periodic reference to the given resource, a DateError is thrown with two properties, a message and the periodic.

 ## address-utils ##